nngrey/thirsty-hipster/README.md

 The Thirsty Hipster App
 ======================

+Epicodus Exercise

 Summary
 --------
-Thirsty Hipster is a location-based service that utilizes a proprietary approximation algorithm to determine ideal happy hour locations.
+Thirsty Hipster is a Rails app that allows users to add and review local happy hours.
+It accesses the Yelp API to prepoulate fields and it will eventually map location using Google maps API.

 User Stories
 -----------